Marcosmhm/ReactProjects/MovieLoop/README.md

 ## About The Project
 <h1 align="center">MovieLoop</h1>
-MovieLoop is a React-based website that allows the user to search for movies by title, view trending and upcoming movies and add bookmark their favorite movies
+MovieLoop is a React-based website that allows the user to search for movies by title, view trending and upcoming movies and bookmark their favorite movies

 ## Layout mobile
 <div align="center">
 !Mobile <img src="./src//assets/images/mobile-layout.png/" alt="Logo">
 </div>

 ## Layout web
 <div align="center">